-INDEX is a powerful and flexible function that can be used for advanced features, like dynamic ranges, two-way lookups.
+INDEX is a powerful and flexible function that can be used for advanced features like dynamic ranges and two-way lookups.

-We're going to use INDEX to look up the city in a given position in this list, let's say the 3rd position.
+We're going to use INDEX to look up a city at a given position in this list; let's say the 3rd position.

-In it's simplest form, INDEX takes just 2 arguments, an array and a row number.
+In its simplest form, INDEX takes just two arguments: an array and a row number.

-So, in this case we give INDEX an array, which is just a reference to the city names, and then point back to the position for row number.
+So in this case, we give INDEX an array, which is just a reference to the city name, and then point back to the position for the row number.

 INDEX correctly retrieves Chicago from the list of cities.
-If I put in 13 we get Austin, the 13th city in the list.
+If I put in "13" we'll get Austin, the 13th city in the list.

-So far, we're just using INDEX to retrieve an item in a single column based on it's position.
+So far, we're just using INDEX to retrieve an item from a single column based on its position.
 Now let's expand on this to use INDEX with multiple columns.

-Because we're now using index on a multi-column table, I need to add on more argument -- the column number from which to get the city name.
-In this case, that's the column number one.
+Because we're now using INDEX on a multi-column table, I need to add one more argument: the column number from which to get the city name.
+In this case, that's the column number "1".